-Coming to app itself, it is one of the best note-taking app available on both the platforms.
-You can create different notebooks to organise your notes.
-Each note can further have different sections to help you organise your notes in a better way.
-In a note, you can create different pages where you can either type using the virtual keyboard, add pictures, add a voice recording, draw using your finger or a stylus, and even create check-boxes.
+Coming to the app, it is one of the best note-taking apps available on both platforms.
+You can create different notebooks to organize your notes.
+Each note can further have different sections to help you organize your notes in a better way.
+In a note, you can create different pages where you can either type using the virtual keyboard, add pictures, add a voice recording, draw using your finger or a stylus, or even create checkboxes.
 The OneNote app also has a search feature that can be used to find the exact note that you are looking for.

 2. Google Keep